robbystk/blag/_posts/2015-06-09-vimperator-reader-view.md

 to add a key mapping to quickly go into reader view.
 To save others the trouble of figuring it out, here's how:

-Basically all the little reader button does is prepend `about:reader?url=` to the current URL so all we need to do is write a command that does just that.
+Basically all the little reader button does is prepend `"about:reader?url="` to the current URL so all we need to do is write a command that does just that.
 Turns out it's easier said than done.
 I hunted through the vimperator documentation, experimenting with copying the URL with `y` (but there's no way